anthonysharpy/sandbank/README.md

 ### Disk

 The disk space used is less than the amount of memory used.
 Changes to the cache are written slowly to the disk over time in a background thread.
-Under extreme loads (i.e. hundreds/thousands of documents being written to disk per second) this may throttle your hard-drive a little, but it shouldn't impact performance too much.
+Under extreme loads (i.e. thousands of documents being inserted per second) this may throttle your hard-drive a little, but it shouldn't impact performance too much.
 Using a HDD though is not recommended.

 ## Consistency and Safety